 5. If you’re swimming in the ocean, choose a biodegradable sunscreen with plant-based ingredients to avoid damaging coral and other marine life.

 6. Doctors recommend using a sunscreen with an SPF of a minimum 15.
 Higher SPFs will give you more protection, but once you reach SPF 30, there isn’t a huge difference between products with higher SPF values.
 An SPF 50 product, for example, only blocks about 1.3% more UVB radiation than a SPF 30 product.
 When you start seeing 50, 70, 100 it seems the numbers are more about marketing than effectiveness.
 Keep in mind SPF is a measurement of how well a sunscreen will protect skin from UVB rays.
 It does not cover UVA rays.

 7. Steer clear of products that combine bug spray and sunscreen.
 Bugs may not be a problem during the hours that UV exposure peaks plus sunscreen may need to be reapplied more frequently than bug spray, or vice versa.
 An even bigger concern is that sunscreens often contain penetration enhancers.
 According to the EWG, studies indicate that concurrent use of sunscreens and pesticides leads to increased skin adsorption of the pesticide.

 Check out your current brand or any you’re considering on the Environmental Working Group’s (EWG) Skin Deep Cosmetic Safety Database.
 It offers some good information and rates 400+ sunscreen products.
-The #1 brand is Soleo and it’s available online here.
+The #1 brand is Soleo.
 Interestingly, the traditional brands we all used growing up like Coppertone and Hawaiian Tropic rate low on the database.